ajam/tablespoon/README.md

 * Set up `db_config.txt` through something more like `db_config.sample.txt` that won't get overwritten on update.
 * Support sqlite, allow that to be configured via `config.json` or through nodejs api.
 * Maybe change createTable to createTempTable and createTable?
 Currently you would set bk.temp(false).
 Maybe that's an argument passed to createTable
-* create a queries.each method that returns each result object one by one as they finish instead of waiting for them all.